StatProofBook/StatProofBook.github.io/P/exg-skew.md

 based on the [relationship between raw moment and moment-generating function](/P/mom-mgf).

-First, we differentiate
+First, we differentiate the [moment-generating function of the ex-Gaussian distribution](/P/exg-mgf)

 $$ \label{eq:exg-mgf}
 M_X(t) = \left( \frac{\lambda}{\lambda-t} \right) \exp \left[ \mu t + \frac{1}{2}\sigma^2t^2 \right]
 $$

 with respect to $t$.
-Using the product rule and chain rule gives:
+Using the product rule and chain rule, we have:

 $$ \label{eq:exg-skew-s1}
 \begin{split}